 This holistic understanding of the business and the external business landscape and the needs of customers and stakeholders helps today’s CIO to be responsive in the decision-making process to ensure the smooth delivery of the IT department’s KPIs.

-With all this in mind, these are the top challenges that the CIO can expect to prioritize in 2021 and beyond:
+With all this in mind, these are the top challenges that the CIO can expect to prioritize in 2022 and beyond are not too dissimilar to the top CIO priorities from 2021

 1. Increasingly digital and/or remote workforces